Executive Summary – CVE-2020-2021

 For organizations leveraging SAML, Randori recommends they follow the outlined mitigation steps from Palo Alto.
 Further details on securing your SAML deployment is available here: Securing Your SAML Deployments.

-The mitigation steps provided are clear, but as of 07/03/2020, the patched versions have not yet been tested by the Randori Attack Team to confirm the efficacy of the fixes.
+The mitigation steps provided for CVE-2020-2021are clear, but as of 07/03/2020, the patched versions have not yet been tested by the Randori Attack Team to confirm the efficacy of the fixes.